145 million people. Thirty percent of the world’s natural resources. Eleven time zones!

 Russian consumers tend to choose foreign products over domestic in a number of product categories.
 For example:

-- Kids: often imported from the EU and US, as considered better quality
+- Kids’ clothes and toys: often imported from the EU and US, as considered better quality

 - Health and wellness: now all the rage among Russians, who turn to North America as the dominant force in the wellness market